PeterHUistyping/rm_tool/README.md

 **buffer** size fixed at 1000.

 ## Update
+### Update on design logic
+Change deletion and update from write back to write through, to enable stable functionality while maintaining multiple choices.
 ### Update 20 Mar 2023
 Add memory of the skipped file;
 Add highlight;